OctopusDeploy/blog/blog/2020-12/on-the-naming-of-devops-engineers/index.md

 > “At Spotify there is a separate operations team, but their job is not to make releases for the squads – their job is to give the squads the support they need to release code themselves.”

-So would you call that operations team a “Spotify Model Team”?
+So, would you call that operations team a “Spotify Model Team”?
 Is it made up of “Spotify Model Engineers”?
 Hmmm, that doesn’t sound right, does it?

 It doesn’t sound right because the Spotify Model is primarily a management/collaboration structure that effects everyone, and the work that is required to maintain the deployment platform is only one capability that is required to make it work.

 The same is true of DevOps.
-Build and release pipelines are the tip of the ice-berg… And it’s a big ice-berg.
+Build and release pipelines are the tip of the iceberg… And it’s a big iceberg.

-**So what is “DevOps” anyway?**
+**So, what is “DevOps” anyway?**

 Let’s look at a few of the most widely accepted definitions of DevOps: